Is torture legal?

 - Article 5 of the Universal Declaration of Human Rights states; “No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.”

-- The UN Convention against Torture came into force on 26 June 1987.
+- The UN Convention Against Torture came into force on 26 June 1987.
 It requires countries to take active steps to prevent torture and declares: “No exceptional circumstances whatsoever, whether a state of war or a threat of war, internal political instability or any other public emergency, may be invoked as a justification of torture.”

 - In the UK, the Human Rights Act was introduced in 1998 and Article 3 states that "No one shall be subjected to torture or to inhuman or degrading treatment or punishment."
 As well as torture being illegal in all circumstances, it prevents the UK from deporting or extraditing people to another country where they are at risk of torture.